dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

 **ROM**:

 * No direct translation for `UseMacAddr0` as you need to provide your hardware ROM, can be found in `System Preferences -> Network -> Advanced -> Hardware`
-* Also verify your En0 is still built-in when running OpenCore, this can break iMessage and icloud when there's no `built-in` property.
+* Also verify your En0 is still built-in when running OpenCore, this can break iMessage and iCloud when there's no `built-in` property.

 **MLB**: